File: Commands\Test\MTP\MicrosoftTestingPlatformTestCommand.cs

 bool isInteractive = !Console.IsOutputRedirected && !new Telemetry.CIEnvironmentDetectorForTelemetry().IsCIEnvironment();

-if (!RunCommandSelector.TrySelectTargetFramework(frameworks, isInteractive, out string? selectedFramework))
+if (!RunCommandSelector.TrySelectTargetFramework(frameworks, isInteractive, "dotnet test", out string? selectedFramework))

 {